Why not view our solutions on people and change today?

 It’s reflected in our brain pathways, neurotransmitters, and remote corners of our nervous systems.
 Today introversion and extraversion are two of the most exhaustively researched subjects in personality psychology, arousing the curiosity of hundreds of scientists.

 These researchers have made exciting discoveries aided by the latest technology, but they’re part of a long and storied tradition.
-Poets and philosophers have been thinking about introverts and extraverts since the dawn of recorded time.
-Both personality types appear in the Bible and in the writings of Greek and Roman physicians, and some evolutionary psychologists say that the history of these types reaches back even farther than that: the animal kingdom also boasts “introverts” and “extraverts”, from fruit flies to pumpkinseed fish to rhesus monkeys.
+Poets and philosophers have been thinking about introverts and extraverts since the dawn of recorded time. /harnessing-the-chemistry-of-conversation/personality types appear in the Bible and in the writings of Greek and Roman physicians, and some evolutionary psychologists say that the history of these types reaches back even farther than that: the animal kingdom also boasts “introverts” and “extraverts”, from fruit flies to pumpkinseed fish to rhesus monkeys.
 As with other complementary pairings masculinity and femininity, East and West, liberal and conservative humanity would be unrecognizable, and vastly diminished, without both personality styles.

 Take the partnership of Rosa Parks and Martin Luther King Jr: a formidable orator refusing to give up his seat on a segregated bus wouldn’t have had the same effect as a modest woman who would clearly prefer to keep silent but for the exigencies of the situation.
 And Parks didn’t have the stuff to thrill a crowd if she had tried to stand up and announce that she had a dream.
 But with King’s help, she didn’t have to.

 Yet today we make room for a remarkably narrow range of personality styles.